Pizza driver homepage

 • Delivery driver on a busy night: $35 in tips.
 Normal nights: $20.

-• Wait-person, same hours, same number of parties, on a busy night: $120 in tips.
+• Waitress, same hours, same number of parties, on a busy night: $120 in tips.
 Normal nights: $60-$80.

 • When the pizza buffet bar is open, everyone orders buffet.
-The wait-person only seats and serves drinks.
+The waitress only seats and serves drinks.
 They don't run the buffet bar.
 A waitress said she received $55 in tips during the two hours it was open.

 What's wrong with this picture!